llm

 llmMock := llm.NewMock()

-llmMock.MockChat(func(ctx context.Context, provider string, model string, messages []llmapi.Message, toolURLs []string, options *llmapi.ChatOptions) (messagesOut []llmapi.Message, usage llmapi.Usage, err error) {
+llmMock.MockChat(func(ctx context.Context, provider string, model string, items []llmapi.Item, toolURLs []string, options *llmapi.ChatOptions) (itemsOut []llmapi.Item, usage llmapi.Usage, resolvedProvider string, err error) {

 })